Draft Specification v0.1

 • · Support any payment processor you want

-Give your users seamless access to gated content from any OPE-enabled publisher — in-app or on the web.
+Give your users seamless access to gated content from any OPE-enabled publisher — in feed readers, podcast players, video apps, or on the web.

 • · Detect OPE extensions in any feed format